 Kazakhstan: Nurlan Yermekbayev is appointed defense minister.

 Japan: The governor of Okinawa, Takeshi Onaga, dies.
-Deputy Governor Kiichiro Jahana temporarily assumes his duties.
+Deputy Governors Kiichiro Jahana and Moritake Tomikawa become acting governors.

 Bhutan: Chief Justice Dasho Tshering Wangchuk is appointed chief advisor of a pre-election interim government.
 On August 10 portfolios are assigned, Wangchuk taking responsibility for home and foreign affairs and Dasho Karma Ura becoming finance advisor.